codeviking/promisedoc/README.md

 Edit your jsdoc configuration file and add a link pointing at the promise plugin:

 ```
 "plugins": [
     // .. other plugins
     "./jsdoc3-plugins/promise"
-    ],
+]
 ```

 You'll also want to edit your template to include the promise output.
-I've included two sample plugins in the `templates` directory.
+I've included two sample templates in the `templates` directory.

 The `promise.tmpl` is a self-standing template that outputs the promise documentation similar to method parameters.

-The `returns.tmpl` is an edited version of the default `returns.tmpl` that includes the following block:
+The `returns.tmpl` is an edited version of the default `returns.tmpl` that includes the `promise.tmpl` partial template as is appropriate:

 ```
 <?js if (data.promise) { ?>